Nothing is ever enough, have you noticed that?

-The one thing that will give our life meaning.
+Only one thing will give our life meaning

 If we focus on what we want and do and are, there’s always more.
 If we focus on who we are in God, our relationship with Him, and doing His will, then everything subtly shifts.

-No longer are we trying to reach all these goals just so we will be satisfied.
-Rather, we are reaching them, but with a larger end in mind.
+We aren’t trying to reach all these goals just so we will be satisfied.
+Rather, we are reaching them with a larger end in mind.
 They satisfy us to some degree because we know they are part of a longer journey, but we don’t require a ‘final satisfaction’ in those projects to compensate for everything we’ve gone through.

 That’s coming later—a final rest and ultimate reward.

 Yes, someday we will be satisfied.
 But it will not be in ourselves and for ourselves.
-Rather it will be in Another—it is an ultimate satisfaction nothing here on earth can tarnish.
+It will be in God and absolutely nothing will be able to take that away from us.